atinylittleshell/function-gpt/README.md

   public url!: string;
 }

-// Create your own class that extends ChatGPTSession. class BrowseSession extends ChatGPTSession {
+// Create your own class that extends FunctionCallingProvider. class BrowseProvider extends FunctionCallingProvider {
-  // Define functions that you want to provide to ChatGPT for function calling.
+  // Define functions that you want to provide to OpenAI for function calling.
   // Decorate each function with @gptFunction to provide necessary metadata.
   // The function should accept a single parameter that is a typed object.
   @gptFunction('make http request to a url and return its html content', BrowseParams)